SongYi-Han/DataEngineering-NYtaxi/README.md

 * Kafka: Streaming

-# Module1: Data Pipeline with Docker and GCP
+# Module1: Data Pipeline with Docker and Terraform in GCP
 * **Docker**
-  - containerize data ingestion porocess with Docker
+  - Containerizing data ingestion porocess with Docker
 * **GCP**
   - Setting up infrastructure on GCP with Terraform